Romani people in Romania: Terminology

-There are two spellings of the word in Romanian: rom (plural romi), and rrom (plural rromi).
+Two spellings of the word exist in Romanian: rom (plural romi), and rrom (plural rromi).
 The first spelling is preferred by the majority of Romani NGOs and it is the only spelling accepted in Romanian Academy's Dicționarul explicativ al limbii române.
 The two forms reflect the fact that for some speakers of Romani there are two rhotic (ar-like) phonemes: /r/ and /ʀ/.
 In the government-sponsored (Courthiade) writing system /ʀ/ is spelt rr.
 The final i in rromi is the Romanian (not Romani) plural.